tidymodels/tidymodels.org/learn/work/sparse-recipe/index.html.md

 You may or may not have noticed that `dep_time` and `sched_arr_time` have a weird encoding.
-What is happening is that `517` is actually `5:17` so 17 minutes past 5 AM.
+What is happening is that `517` is actually `5:17` e.i.
+17 minutes past 5 AM.
 So we need to update that, which we will use a little helper function for.